chython/db/README.md

     docker-compose up -d

 ### Library installation
-Set up your virtual environment, activate it, go into CGRdb directory and do:
+Set up your virtual environment, activate it, go into chythonDB directory and do:

     pip install -U -e .